Politics of Schleswig-Holstein

-The Politics of Schleswig-Holstein takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Schleswig-Holstein.
+The politics of Schleswig-Holstein takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Schleswig-Holstein.
 The state has a multi-party system.

+History

+From 1919 to 1928, the largest parties in Schleswig-Holstein were the Social Democratic Party, German Democratic Party, Conservative Party and German Peoples Party.
+From 1930 onwards, Schleswig-Holstein was a bastion of Nazi support.
+In the 1930 Reicshtag elections, the Nazi Party received their highest vote share in Schleswig-Holstein with 27%.
+In 1932, the Nazi Party won 51% of the vote in Schleswig-Holstein, the only district where Nazis received an absolute majority.
+The rural areas of Schleswig-Holstein were particularly likely to support the Nazis.

-Executive Branch
+Executive branch

-Minister-Presidents since 1949
+Minister-presidents since 1949

-Since the creation of the Federal Republic in 1945, the state's Minister-Presidents have been:
+Since the creation of the Federal Republic in 1945, the state's minister-presidents have been:

-Current Cabinet
+Current cabinet

-Legislative Branch
+Legislative branch

 The last elections were held on 8 May 2022.